collapsed-stacks/atheism/questions/1405/what-kinds-of-evidence-could-convince-you-to-believe-in-god-are-there-any.md

 - posted by: [Escoffier](https://stackexchange.com/users/-1/527-escoffier) on 2010-12-27
 - score: 0

-<p>This is really a tough question.
-One is tempted to respond that miracles would convince one
-of the existence of God.
+This is really a tough question.
+One is tempted to respond that miracles would convince one of the existence of God.
 However, if there are miracles transpiring, that gives one to wonder if the miracles are not just a manifestation of some previously unsuspected natural or universal law or organizing principle.
 I know that my personal reaction to some entity claiming to be GOD would be to laugh or run, depending on  my judgment as to the degree of danger posed by the entity.
-This has been my habit for some time.<br>
+This has been my habit for some time.
 As to what would constitute proof of the existence of GOD I would believe if several things happened.
 First, some entity would need to make itself manifest in some way and announce itself as GOD.
 Second, it would need to be able to influence me enough so that I was not able to run.(See above) Third, the entity would need to be able to meet the following challenge.
 "If you can cause the sun to come up in the west tomorrow, and to revert to the normal progression(rising in the east) again the day after tomorrow, then you are, indeed, GOD."
-I think that the scenario outlined above would satisfy most fair minded atheists that they had been mistaken.  </p>
+I think that the scenario outlined above would satisfy most fair minded atheists that they had been mistaken.

 ## Answer 1502